AbdulkadirKuvel/xloc/readme.md

 Built with **systems programming** principles in mind, **xloc** leverages C++23 features to deliver maximum performance through zero-cost abstractions, memory safety, and highly optimized I/O operations.

 Note: xloc is currently in active development.
-While the core parsing engine is stable and functional, the feature set is being continuously expanded
+While the core parsing engine is stable and functional, the feature set is being continuously expanded.

 ---